giulioturrisi/Self-Balancing-Robot/README.md

 where in <control_node> you can choose the type of controller you want (for now LQR and Sliding Mode)

+## Status
 Still working in progress.
-Recently added IsaacGym to learn an RL policy!
+Recently added IsaacGym to learn an RL policy ([IsaacGym_env](https://github.com/giulioturrisi/Self-Balancing-Robot-IsaacGym))!